yodhasu/ReINE/README.md

 ## 📜 License & Release Caution

 - Code: MIT License
-- Paper materials: CC-BY 4.0
+- Paper materials: CC-BY 4.0\
-- Raw training JSONL: Not included (persona-lore sanitation pending).
-Request via GitHub Issues.
 - Model checkpoints (`.pt`, `.safetensors`): Exclude from normal Git history; use Git LFS or releases if publishing.

 > This is proof-of-concept research evidence for identity/persona steering on one host model (`unsloth/Qwen3-4B-Thinking-2507`) and one targeted stress-test setup.
 It should not be read as a broad benchmark claim or a general LoRA comparison.